 Emergency First Aid, CPR & AED Certification or Training

-Effective on July 1, 2013, every person seeking initial licensure or renewal of a license must provide evidence of completion of certification or training in
+Every person seeking initial licensure or renewal of a license must provide evidence of completion of certification or training in

 - Emergency first aid

 - The use of automated external defibrillators (AED)